Saltsburg, Pennsylvania: Geography

 Saltsburg is located at the confluence of the Conemaugh River and Loyalhanna Creek, which form the Kiskiminetas River.

 According to the United States Census Bureau, the borough has a total area of 0.2 sqmi, of which 0.2 sqmi is land and 0.04 sqmi is water.
 The total area is 16.67% water.

 Climate

 According to the Köppen Climate Classification system, Saltsburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.
-The hottest temperature recorded in Saltsburg was 98 F on July 8, 2012, while the coldest temperature recorded was -22 F on January 19, 1994.
+The highest temperature recorded in Saltsburg was 98 F on July 8, 2012, while the lowest was -22 F on January 19, 1994.